bitcoin/bitcoin/README.md

 out collectively by the network.
 Bitcoin Core is the name of open source software which enables the use of this currency.

-For more information read the original Bitcoin whitepaper.
+For more information, read the original [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf).

 License
 -------